Written by Joshua Williamson

 Drawn by Ale Garza

 Inked by Oliver Nome

 Published by DC Comics

-And it should also be noted that during the time of this story Bruce Wayne was considered dead (although actually he was just stuck traveling through time, trying to find his way back to the present) and Dick Grayson, the original Robin, had taken over the role of Batman and was working with Damian, although Damian didn’t respect him much.
+And it should also be noted that during the time of this story Bruce Wayne was considered dead (although actually he was just stuck traveling through time, trying to find his way back to the present, because comic-books) and Dick Grayson, the original Robin, had taken over the role of Batman and was working with Damian, although Damian didn’t respect him much.

 But as I said, he’s been trained since birth as a deadly martial artist and soon shows his resourcefulness.
-Supergirl then arrives on the scene asking for Batman, and prepares to leave when she finds out that he’s unavailable, but Robin offers his help.
-In fact, he pretty much insists, much to Supergirl’s chagrin.
+Supergirl then arrives on the scene asking for Batman and prepares to leave when she finds out that he’s unavailable, but Robin offers his help.
+In fact, he pretty much insists on helping her, much to Supergirl’s chagrin.
 The two heroes reluctantly team up and follow a trail that leads to one of Superman’s villains and at one point requires them to go undercover at a college Halloween party.

 And Williamson’s story is beautifully illustrated by Ale Garza, whom I’d long been a fan of and he does some of his best work here.
-Supergirl is pretty, but not drawn like a sex kitty (she is just a teenager, after all), and his Robin looks like a tough little kids.
+Supergirl is pretty, but not drawn like a sex kitten (she is just a teenager, after all), and his Robin looks like a tough little kid.
 Together this is an excellent done-in-one story, which I highly recommend.